KDE/krdp/README.md

 The following clients are known not to work:

-- Krdc, KDE's remote desktop client.
-While it supports RDP it does not support the graphics pipeline.
 - Microsoft's Remote Desktop client for Android.
 While it should support H.264 it seems to not enable it.